-Due to heightened health concern and mitigating risk associated with COVID-19, personal visits and events will be conducted via phone or virtually using Zoom until further notice.
-Contact VUTitleIX@vanguard.edu.
+Due to heightened health concern and mitigating risk associated with COVID-19, in-person visits are available but, limited.
+Most in-person visits and events will continue to be conducted via phone or virtually using Zoom until further notice.
+Contact VUTitleIX@vanguard.edu for more information.

 TITLE IX POLICIES AND PROCEDURES